 Similar to Ridge Regression, Lasso (Least Absolute Shrinkage and Selection Operator) also penalizes the absolute size of the regression coefficients.
 In addition, it is capable of reducing the variability and improving the accuracy of linear regression models.
 Look at the equation below: Lasso regression differs from ridge regression in a way that it uses absolute values in the penalty function, instead of squares.
 This leads to penalizing (or equivalently constraining the sum of the absolute values of the estimates) values which causes some of the parameter estimates to turn out exactly zero.
 Larger the penalty applied, further the estimates get shrunk towards absolute zero.
 This results to variable selection out of given n variables.

-- It shrinks coefficients to zero (exactly zero), which certainly helps in feature selection
+- Lasso Regression shrinks coefficients to zero (exactly zero), which certainly helps in feature selection

-- This is a regularization method and uses l1 regularization
+- Lasso is a regularization method and uses l1 regularization

 - If group of predictors are highly correlated, lasso picks only one of them and shrinks the others to zero

 ElasticNet is hybrid of Lasso and Ridge Regression techniques.
 It is trained with L1 and L2 prior as regularizer.
 Elastic-net is useful when there are multiple features which are correlated.
 Lasso is likely to pick one of these at random, while elastic-net is likely to pick both.